Last Updated on: 5th October 2023, 02:56 pm

 The oldest chelonian species had a wide ribcage, not a carapace.
-Developmental biologists believe that the bone structure eventually grew and morphed into the iconic chelonian shell.
+Developmental biologists believe the bone structure eventually grew and morphed into the iconic Chelonian shell.

 Experts theorized that they evolved with shells to make digging easier because how the shells are shaped means that they anchor the tortoise’s limbs to have an easier time burrowing.

 Tortoises can’t detach themselves from their shells but can hide in them.
 That way, they can protect themselves from predators if attacked and while brumating.

 Tortoises are cold-blooded (ectothermic) animals, unable to self-regulate their body temperature.

 When the temperature gets too hot, or the air is overly dry, tortoises get shade from their environment by hiding in their shells.

 This ensures they maintain their optimal body temperature and don’t lose further moisture when the conditions are wrong.